Multimedia Story

 McCusker did not grow up going to museums.

-as an academic but as a human connecting with
+sense of fulfillment not just as an academic but as a

 The Aura of a Place

 Curator comes from the Latin word curare, which means to take care of or to care for.
-For McCusker, this sense of care is not just toward the art, but she feels personally responsible for caring for the people that interact with it, both staff and audiences.
+McCusker takes that definition seriously.
+She has a sense of care not just toward the art, but she feels personally responsible for caring for the people who interact with it, both staff and audiences.

 McCusker describes herself as a link on a chain of people, and she takes that to heart.

-“It’s not just about me or what kind of accolades does the museum get for a certain exhibition.
+“It’s not for what kind of accolades does the museum get for a certain exhibition.
 It's not just about the here and now, but we really think in terms of forever, as long as possible,” she says.

 The museum is fostered upon uplifting one another and creating a space where everyone feels like themselves, explains Associate Curator Emily Lawhead.
 When a rare donation came in for Lawhead’s department, Alisa was palpable as if it were her own.